 Jeff Fort (PhD, UC Berkeley) his research and teaching interests include twentieth century prose, with a special interest in the relation between fiction and autobiography; critical theory, including modern German philosophy from Kant to Heidegger; twentieth century French thought; aesthetics and aesthetic theory; postwar French film; translation.
-He has translated a number of literary and philosophical works such as Maurice Blanchot,

-Aminadab; Jean Genet, The Declared Enemy; Jean-Luc Nancy, The Ground of the Image and Banality of Heidegger; Philippe Lacoue-Labarthe, Heidegger and the Politics of Poetry; Jacques Roubaud, The Loop, and Jacques Derrida, Copy, Archive, Signature: A Conversation on Photography.
-He has published a book with Fordham University Press entitled The Imperative to Write: Destitutions of the Sublime in Kafka, Blanchot, and Beckett (2014).
+He published a book with Fordham University Press entitled The Imperative to Write: Destitutions of the Sublime in Kafka, Blanchot, and Beckett (2014).
+More recently he has published articles on Agnès Varda, Roland Barthes, Maurice Blanchot and Jean-Luc Nancy.
+He has translated a number of literary and philosophical works such as Maurice Blanchot, Aminadab; Jean Genet, The Declared Enemy; Jean-Luc Nancy, The Ground of the Image and Banality of Heidegger; Philippe Lacoue-Labarthe, Heidegger and the Politics of Poetry; Jacques Roubaud, The Loop, and Jacques Derrida, Copy, Archive, Signature: A Conversation on Photography.
 His current research project has the working title Effacements: Blanchot, the Deathly Image, and the Cinema of Disfiguration.

 Claire Goldstein (PhD, University of Pennsylvania) specializes in early modern French literature and material culture.
 She is the author of Vaux and Versailles: The Appropriations, Erasures, and Accidents that Made Modern France.
-Her current project, Comets in the Sun King's Cosmos.
-Circulation and Epistemology in Early Modern France, examines the culture of spectacle and observation in Louis XIV's France.
+Her second book, In the Sun King's Cosmos: Comets and the Cultural Imagination of Seventeenth-Century France, forthcoming from Northwestern University Press, is an examination of the culture of spectacle and observation in Louis XIV's France.

 Noah Guynn (PhD, Yale University) specializes in medieval and early modern French literature, theater, and culture.
 His book Allegory and Sexual Ethics in the High Middle Ages was published in The New Middle Ages Series at Palgrave Macmillan in 2007.
-He is currently completing a second book on ethics, politics, and religion in fifteenth- and sixteenth-century farce.
+His second book, Pure Filth: Politics and Religion in Early French Farce, was published by University of Pennsylvania Press in 2019.
 Guynn's teaching interests extend from the Middle Ages through the twentieth century, and he regularly offers courses on topics such as Old French language and literature; comedy and laughter; and gender, performance, and power.